mszegedy/plea/story/ch-7.md

 <br />

 As it turned out, the caraway Artemis had bought smelled and tasted like mint to Sofia, which posed a problem.
+Tosha, not wanting Sofia to be left out of the food, decided to try spooning the soup over its own reflective surface and mixing it back in, creating a sort of mapo tofu racemate as the soup was exchanged with its reflection.
+Sofia had to help them at first, as Tosha had never reached through a mirror before, but eventually they were able to handle it on their own.
+"Next time, I'll do it to the rice while I wash it, too," they said.
+The entire group ate the racemic mapo tofu, and agreed that while it tasted a little unusual, it had a more complex flavor than the traditional enantiopure version.

+Artemis and Tosha were still discussing the potential of opening a Sichuanese restaurant built around this trick when Sofia shooed everyone upstairs, and seated them around the study's desk.
+She selected a three-volume set from the bookshelves titled _A social history of the Aas Basin_ and unfolded a map from inside the front cover of the first volume.

 <br />